 - Ask students to introduce themselves

 - Ask coaches to come to the front of the room, shake hands, and introduce themselves.

 - Read the Important Rules sheet at the start of each game.
 This will be located in your notebook.

 Reading the Questions

-Don't ask the Science Judge or other official how to pronounce a word or to read a question for you.
+- Don't ask the Question Judge or other official how to pronounce a word or to read a question for you.

-Fill out the official score sheet.
-The completed score sheets are signed by the moderator and scorekeeper.
+- Fill out the official score sheet.
+Ensure completed score sheets are signed by the moderator, scorekeeper, and both team captains.
 A runner takes the overhead transparency and signed score sheet to Science Bowl Central.

-If it's a toss-up question, the team members CANNOT consult with each other.
-If it's a bonus question, consultation is allowed but the team captain must answer.
+- If it's a toss-up question, the team members can only consult with each other using non-verbal communication.
+If it's a bonus question, verbal consultation is allowed but the team captain must answer.

-Important Reminder: You will be provided secure access to the questions well in advance of the actual event.
-It is important for you to read all of the questions before the competition to ensure that you can read the questions clearly and distinctly during the match and that pronunciations of all scientific terms are correct.
+You will be provided secure access to the questions well in advance of the actual event.
+It is important for you to read all questions before the competition to ensure that you can read the questions clearly and distinctly during the match and that pronunciations of all scientific terms are correct.